 Some medical events that may be covered by long-term disability insurance include:

 - Chronic pain

 - Heart disease

 As a business owner, you may be unsure if providing long-term disability insurance is the right move for your business.
-After all, premiums are expensive, and insurance carriers limit when employees can receive coverage.
-However, there are many benefits of providing disability insurance to your employees that can outweigh the negatives.
+But a comprehensive employee benefits package can be just as important as the policies that protect you and your employees inside the office.

-If you want to learn more about disability coverage and see what options are available to your business, our team at InSource Insurance Group is here to guide you in the process.
-We can help you determine if you should include long-term disability coverage in your employee benefits package and find competitive quotes from top insurance providers.
+If you want to learn more about disability coverage and see what options are available to your business, InSource is here to guide you in the process.
+We can help determine if long-term disability coverage is worth the investment and find competitive quotes from top insurance providers.

-Contact us today to take advantage of our employee benefits expertise and learn if providing long-term disability coverage is the right move for your business.
+Contact us today to take advantage of our employee benefits expertise and learn if providing long-term disability insurance is the right move for your business.